 What’s it like to use the JBL Xtreme 3?

 Much like the JBL Flip 6 and some of our other favorite JBL speakers, the JBL Xtreme 3 is a large cylinder with passive bass radiators at each end.
 The main drivers in the center are still a solid and reliable configuration.
-The Xtreme 3 has a more rugged IP67 rating compared to its predecessor’s IPX7 rating.
+The Xtreme 3 has a more rugged IP67 rating than its predecessor’s IPX7 rating.
 That means the third-generation speaker is both dust- and water-resistant.
 The Xtreme 3 can survive a plunge into a pond, plus dirt and sand don’t get behind the grille.

 But most of the similarities between the second and third-gen Xtreme speakers end there.
 The Xtreme 3 is large for a “portable” Bluetooth speaker and weighs 2.68kg with its carrying strap.
 That means it’s portable in the way a folding chair or bags of groceries are portable.
 You can sling it over your shoulder, but expect to notice the weight.
 After a while, you will feel the strap digging in, too.
 It would certainly add a burden if you went up mountains, or even a relaxing trail, with this speaker.